icebelly29/vikalp/README.md

 is excessive, we ensure to direct our users to government officials, or a trusted company which can guide them on the right path.
-Our mission is to use modern technology, which isn't freely available to people in rural areas, to help with their betterment.
+Our mission is to use modern technology, which isn't freely available to people in rural areas, to help with their betterment...